65 Great Leaders of the World Everyone Should Know

 The 16th president of the United States is best known as the man who freed the American slaves with the Emancipation Proclamation of 1863.
 He led the nation throughout the Civil War and was tragically assassinated just days after it ended.
 He was shot at Ford’s Theatre by Confederate sympathizer John Wilkes Booth.

-Learn more about Abraham Lincoln here.
+Learn more about Abraham Lincoln at We Are Teachers.

 Queen victoria at her jubilee, great historical leader